 Game Changes- Historically, RIYLL deals with several game changes the first few weeks of the season.
-This is typically due to weather, field availability, spring break(s), Easter, etc. This year was unusually challenging due to Easter falling during many of our program's school spring breaks.
-We predict far fewer game changes and cancellations as we move forward.
+This is typically due to weather, field availability, spring break(s), Easter, etc. We predict far fewer game changes and cancellations this season.
 Coaches are reminded that game changes must be submitted through your Town presidents by Tuesday of the week you're requesting the change.

 Code of Conduct-Players, coaches, officials, parents, and spectators are to conduct themselves in a manner that "Honors the Game" and demonstrates respect to other players, coaches, officials, parents, spectators and fans.
 In becoming a member of the lacrosse community an individual assumes certain obligations and responsibilities to the game of lacrosse and its participants.
 The essential elements in this "Code of Conduct" are HONESTY, INTEGRITY, and GOOD SPORTSMANSHIP.
 Those who conduct themselves in a manner that reflects these elements will bring credit to the sport of lacrosse, themselves, their team, and their organization.
 Those who choose not to conduct themselves in a manner that reflects these elements will be dealt with swiftly and directly.

 Some best practices to keep in mind:

 Keep it positive: No negative comments to players, coaches, referees, and/or other spectators.
 In other words, cheer 'for', not 'against'.

 Spectators and parents should refrain from coaching kids from the sideline

 Spectators and parents are not allowed on the team bench side of the field

 Learn the rules of the game so that you understand and appreciate why certain situations take place.
 Resources at www.usalacrosse.com

 Let your coach know if you witness unsportsmanlike behavior on the part of a spectator